 Winter Garden at Fade Street Social – Enjoy a wide range of flatbreads and cocktails perched on top of Dublin’s Creative Quarter.
 A hidden oasis in the heart of the city, the outdoor Winter Garden is a great spot to relax away from the crowded streets.

-Marco Pierre White’s Courtyard Bar & Grill – The unique courtyard here is a haven during the summer months.
+Marco Pierre White’s Courtyard Bar & Grill – The buzzy courtyard here is a haven during the summer months.
 Relax in the cosy couches and chairs and soak up the sunshine with a drink in your hand and a smile on your face.

 Suesey Street – Tucked away on Fitzwilliam Place is a stylish little sun trap.
 The perfect place to enjoy modern Irish food while sipping a glass of bubbly or a bespoke cocktail, the terrace at Suesey Street is a real hidden gem.